Garden Plants, How and where to grow them - Tree / Hedging Plants

 you get the idea.

 Doesn't respond very well to drastic renovation, though it is possible to remove large amounts of growth without harming the tree other than visually.
 The key is to not cut back into brown wood with no green foliage on show.
 If you do this it will almost certainly never recover.
 I have cut these down to about half the height and removed a substantial amount of the width without damage.
 However I have also seen plenty of examples of where people have tried to do too much and either ended up with one side green and the other side permanently brown or have lost the plant completely.
 If you have a huge one to deal with, maybe it might be a good idea to think about total removal, cutting down to your preferred size will almost always result in a permanently odd-shaped tree.
-This drastic pruning is best only tried with hedges which are block-shaped to start with

 Questions about Leyland Cypress, Cupressocyparis leylandii